VR social productivity app Bigscreen raises $3M in round led by Andreessen Horowitz

 In a world where most VR applications are itching to embrace a future defined by three-dimensional interfaces, Bigscreen is aiming to create a closer bond between the host of content available on the 2D web and the sophistication of social experiences already being made available for users donning virtual reality headsets.

 The beta application, which has use cases that extend from collaborating in virtual meeting rooms to playing online games in the same room as your online friends’ avatars, has grown successful by quickly embracing new tech in the VR space.
-The app currently boasts 150 thousand users, an impressive number for the high-end VR community it exists within.
+The app currently boasts 150,000 users, an impressive number for the high-end VR community it exists within.

 “By focusing on multiple platforms and providing super simple ways of sharing experiences with others, Bigscreen is great at bringing communities of strangers together around shared interests,” Amitt Maharjan, Managing Partner at Presence Capital, said in a Medium post.